 Installing rotating circular shelves in a small kitchen makes great use of the dead space of a very deep corner cabinet and nothing will get lost at the back.
 Ikea sells them for around £60 and they can be retrofitted into your existing cupboards.
 How cool is that?

-This had turned a tricky corner into a kitchen cupboard that really works harder.
+This one trick turned a tricky corner into a kitchen unit that really works harder.
 No digging around at the back to get to that pan you need.
 It simply pulls out and there is everything you need within easy reach.

 4. MAKE USE OF DEAD SPACE IN HIGH PLACES